Transfer Process FAQs

 - What happens if my student is on a waitlist?

 Principals of non-frozen schools can open up spaces at a grade level at any time.
 If space is opened, the next request(s) on the waitlist will be approved and a letter emailed home.
-Waitlist numbers can be monitored in the Parent Cloud in the Online Student Transfer Request application.
+Waitlist numbers can be monitored in the Parent Portal in the Online Student Transfer Request tile.

 - Can I appeal a denied transfer request?

 Yes, you have 15 district business days to appeal a denial.
 Instructions are included in the denial letter.
-Appeals can be submitted online in the Parent Cloud using the Online Student Transfer Request application.
+Appeals can be submitted online in the Parent Portal using the Online Student Transfer Request tile.

-- If my student has been accepted into a magnet or application program, do I have to submit a transfer request?
+- If my student has been accepted into a magnet or application program (including Dual Language), do I have to submit a transfer request?

 No. If you have an acceptance letter from a magnet or application program, a transfer form is not necessary.
 Student Services receives data from campuses letting us know who has committed to a magnet or application program and we create approved transfers based on those data.